torch/torch7/doc/tensor.md

 <a name="torch.viewAs"></a>
 ### [result] viewAs([result,] tensor, template) ###

-Creates a view with with the same dimensions as `template` of the storage associated with `tensor`.
+Creates a view with the same dimensions as `template` of the storage associated with `tensor`.
 If `result` is not passed, then a new tensor is returned, otherwise its storage is made to point to storage of `tensor`.